Alfresco/alfresco-docker-base-java/README.md

 ### Base Image

-It is more likely to be used as a [base image](https://docs.docker.com/glossary/?term=parent%20image#base-image) in a Dockerfile.
+It is more likely to be used as a [base image](https://docs.docker.com/glossary/#base-image) in a Dockerfile.
 For reference, see the documentation on [layers](https://docs.docker.com/storage/storagedriver/#container-and-layers), the [VOLUME](https://docs.docker.com/engine/reference/builder/#volume) instruction, and [best practices with VOLUMEs](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#volume).

-### Examples of usage as a parent image
+### Examples of usage as a base image

-Example from a Dockerfile using a public, parent image in Docker Hub.
+Example from a Dockerfile using a public base image in Docker Hub.

 ```bash
 FROM alfresco/alfresco-base-java:8
 ```

-Example from a Dockerfile using a private, parent image in Quay:
+Example from a Dockerfile using a private base image in Quay:

 ```bash
 FROM quay.io/alfresco/alfresco-base-java:8u161-oracle-centos-7-333472fed423